xiv3r/OpenStick-Builder/README.md

   ```
 - build hyp and lk2nd

-  these custom bootloader allows basic support for `extlinux.conf` file, similar to u-boot and depthcharge.
+  These custom bootloaders allow basic support for an `extlinux.conf` file, similar to U-Boot and Depthcharge.
   ```shell
   sudo scripts/build_hyp_aboot.sh
   ```
 - extract Qualcomm firmware

-  extracts the bootloader and creates a new partition table that utilizes the full emmc space
+  Extracts the bootloader and creates a new partition table that utilizes the full eMMC space
   ```shell
   sudo scripts/extract_fw.sh
   ```